dstilesr/neural-nets-dsr/README.md

   classes.

 ## Organization

+### Guidelines
 - Every activation and cost function should 'know' how to compute its own gradient.
 - Each layer should know how to forward and back propagate through itself.
 - Every optimizer should know how to perform updates on weights and biases.

+### Versioning
+- Tiny version change `0.0.x`: Bugfix or minor change in implementation.
+- Minor version change `0.x.0`: New feature added, but still compatible with previous versions.
+- Major version change `x.0.0`: Major refactoring or changes that break compatibility with previous versions.

 ## Current Issues
 - Doubts about batchnorm derivative computation.